vyos/vyos-documentation/docs/contributing/build-vyos.rst

 * For our VyOS rolling release you should use ``vyos/vyos-build`` which will always refer to the latest image.

-You may use these options to customize you ISO.
-You can list yourself all options by calling ``./configure --help``:
+This ISO can be customized with the following list of configure options.
+The full and current list can be generated with ``./configure --help``:

 .. code-block:: sh